learn-co-curriculum/hs-ruby-2-flyover-lab/README.md

 ### Bonus Items
 * Get excited!
 Puts the messages about your favorite states in all caps.

 * Confuse the passengers!
-Puts your least favorite states backwards.
+Puts the announcement for your least favorite states backwards.

 * Safety first!
 As the pilot it's your job to keep everyone safe.
 Write two methods `fasten_seatbelts` and `free_to_move_about_the_cabin` that return the appropriate messages.